Maintenance Medications for Depression

 Unfortunately, finding the right medicine and the right dose isn't always simple.
 People have very different reactions to these drugs.
 There's no way for your doctor to predict how well a medicine will work for you.
 You may even find that a medicine that used to help just doesn't anymore.

 If you've given a depression drug a chance and it still isn't helping, talk to your doctor.
 Your doctor may recommend that you try another antidepressant.
-With time, you should be able to find a medicine that helps.
+With time, you should be able to find a medicine or a combination of medicines that helps.

 Don't ever stop taking a medicine without your doctor's approval, even if you're feeling better.
 Stopping a medicine suddenly can trigger a relapse or, with some antidepressants, flu-like symptoms and nausea or dizziness caused by sudden discontinuation of the drug.